-The Library is housed in the Emily Wilding Davison Building.
+The Library is housed in the Emily Wilding Davison Building, and almost all our core reading can be found online in our digital holdings.

-Details, including Library Search, dedicated subject guides and opening times can be found online from the library home page: http://www.royalholloway.ac.uk/library/home.aspx.
+Details, including Library Search, dedicated subject guides and opening times can be found online from the Library home page.

-The Ground Floor of the Library contains a High Use Collection bringing together much of the course reading into one area.
-The rest of the library collections are on the upper floors.
-There are plenty of study areas and bookable rooms to carry out group work as well as many areas to work on your own.
-The Library contains a large number of PCs and has laptops to borrow to use in other study areas.
+The Ground Floor of the Library contains a High Use Collection which includes many of the books assigned for Postgraduate Taught courses.
+The rest of the Library collections are on the upper floors.
+There are plenty of study areas and bookable rooms to carry out group work, as well as many areas to work on your own.
+The Library contains a large number of PCs and has laptops to borrow on the ground floor to use in other study areas.

 If you cannot find the specific items that you require in the library, it is possible order an Inter-Library Loan or to gain access to the online resources of Senate House Library as well as access to use the library's physical collections or other university libraries.
-You can obtain further information on this here: https://www.royalholloway.ac.uk/library/usingourlibraries/otherlibraries/using-other-libraries.aspx.
-The Information Consultant for Music is Stavroula Kiritsi, who can be contacted at Stavroula.Kiritsi@rhul.ac.uk.
+The Information Consultant for Music is Rachel White (Rachel.white@rhul.ac.uk).

 The Library provides a range of training sessions designed to enhance your existing library and research skills.
 These are available in both class-based and self-study formats.
-For information on available sessions and to book a place, go to: Training for all.

-In addition to the material at Royal Holloway there is the richly stocked library at Senate House, University of London, Malet Street, WC2 (nearest Underground stations Tottenham Court Road, Goodge Street and Russell Square), a collection of national importance to which all RH students have access (a library card will be issued only upon presentation of a validated RHUL registration form available from Founders Library or Bedford Library).
+In addition to the material at Royal Holloway there is the richly stocked library at Senate House, University of London, Malet Street, WC2 (nearest Underground stations Tottenham Court Road, Goodge Street and Russell Square), a collection of national importance to which all RHUL students have access.
 Other libraries in London include the British Library (normally accessible only to postgraduate students), various University of London college libraries (KCL, Goldsmiths, SOAS) and the Westminster Central Music Library.